 Public Health Program

 Since 2011, ViviendasLeon has sought to identify the health challenges and their causes faced by families living in the Sutiaba communities.
 Among these are chronic diseases including diabetes, dengue and malaria, diarrhea, renal disease and malnutrition, born by insects, contaminated water, insufficient diet, heat exposure, and inadequate sanitation.
-At present we are developing partnerships with local and national Nicaraguan health agencies and clinics, U.S. universities and medical professionals, and granting foundations to understand the causes and potential solutions to these various problems.

 Our current initiatives include the following: